sigstore/k8s-manifest-sigstore/README.md

-  -f, --filename string          manifest filename (this can be "-", then read a file from stdin) -h, --help                     help for verify-resource -i, --image string             a comma-separated list of signed image names that contains YAML manifests -k, --key string               a comma-separated list of paths to public keys (if empty, do key-less verification) -o, --output string            output format string, either "json" or "yaml" (if empty, a result is shown as a table)
+  -f, --filename string          manifest filename (this can be "-", then read a file from stdin) -h, --help                     help for verify-resource -i, --image string             a comma-separated list of signed image names that contains YAML manifests -k, --key string               a comma-separated list of paths to public keys or environment variable names start with "env://" (if empty, do key-less verification)
+  -o, --output string            output format string, either "json" or "yaml" (if empty, a result is shown as a table)
 ```